LiberisLabs/LiberisLabs.github.io/_posts/2016-02-24-publishing-data-with-odata-feeds.md

 ## Why OData?

 Why not OData?
 We use MongoDB for all data stores (it's a blasphemy to even mention SQL in our place) and our first thought was to use some sort of ODBC driver with SQL support to expose our _schemaless_ data.
 But then again, losing control of our system intrinsic processes by relying on black box components that came with a monthly bill is enough incentive to stir our hacking/creative ingenuity.
-So, OData is free and open source [1] (Microsoft says...).
+So, [OData][1] is free and open source (Microsoft says...).
 In a sentence, it's a web protocol that allows publishing data over HTTP along with a description (**metadata**) of their structure and their relations to other entities.

 Why bother with structure and references to other entities? **SHOW ME THE DATA!** Well, metadata information is used by clients like Excel to reconstitute data schema in their own mysterious ways and hydrate/map the data on the other side of the wire.
 Excel is a buzzword in our business so it didn't take long to put two and two together.